Appointment of examiners

 - Retain copies of documents and store them securely

-- Tick to confirm the External Examiner is eligible to work in the UK on the nomination form.
+- Tick to confirm the External Examiner is eligible to work in the UK on the appointment form.

 It is important to note that eligibility to work checks must be conducted for all external examiners, including UK nationals.
 However, if a UK national is employed on more than one occasion as an external examiner, provided a copy of their original documentation has been taken and retained by the department, they will not require another check.

 If it appears the External Examiner is not eligible to work in the UK contact your HR Team for further guidance.
 The External Examiner may be eligible for the new visitors route (permitted paid engagement).
-This is a category for a limited group of migrants including: external examiners and visiting lecturers, to come to the UK for up to 1 month without the need to be sponsored under the points-based system.
-Please be aware that external examiners who are not eligible to work in the UK cannot legally be paid a fee and expenses UNLESS they enter the UK under the appropriate visa route (permitted paid engagement).
+This is a category for a limited group of migrants including external examiners and visiting lecturers, to come to the UK for up to 1 month without the need to be sponsored under the points-based system.
+Please be aware that external examiners who are not eligible to work in the UK cannot legally be paid a fee and expenses UNLESS they enter the UK under the appropriate visa route and their eligibility to work has been checked and confirmed.

 Examiners' fees and expenses

-Internal examiners wishing to claim for expenses incurred as part of the examination process should use the University's Grey Expense form.
+Internal examiners wishing to claim for expenses incurred as part of the examination process should use the University's Expenses Claim Form for Staff.